The Japan Imperial Palace in Tokyo is one of those places I have visited multiple times in Tokyo, I seem to keep going back to them!

-While the palace itself isn’t really that interesting (ehm.. mainly because you don’t get to see it), the East gardens are a definite must-visit if you get the chance.
+While the palace itself isn’t really that interesting (ehm.. mainly because you don’t actually get to see it), the East gardens (imperial gardens Tokyo) are a definite must-visit if you get the chance.

-The Tokyo Imperial Palace is located on the former site of Edo Castle.
-The area is a large park surrounded by a moat and massive stone walls.
+The area of the Japan Royal Palace Tokyo is a large park surrounded by a moat and massive stone walls.
 You can get here in 10 minutes walking from Tokyo Station.

 I have said this many times in my Tokyo articles about structures in the city, but again, in WWII the building of the Imperial Palace was destroyed and it was rebuilt in the same style later.

 Of course, there are plenty of guided Tokyo imperial palace tours that take you around the palace grounds during the year, but I never did one as they are only in Japanese.